sogada/Samtools_Quail_GBS/README.md

 # Samtools_Quail_GBS
-A bash script for analysis of quail GBS data from raw fastq to bam files.
+Bash scripts for analysis of quail GBS data from raw fastq to VCF file.